jupyterlite/jupyterlite/docs/howto/configure/advanced/service-worker.md

 If available, this enables a number of useful features:

 - [synced content](../../content/python.md) between browser storage and kernels
-- a robust, offline-capable cache, such as for [packages](../../python/wheels.md)
+- a robust, offline-capable caching proxy for all fetched content, including:
+  - the JupyterLite application itself
+  - content [files](../../content/files.md) from the server
+  - any requests made by kernel, such as installed [packages](../../python/wheels.md)

 ## Limitations